raul-izquierdo/english/sources/vocabulary/Knowledge/At School.md

     ?
 Necesito entregar mi trabajo antes del viernes : `I need to hand in my assignment by Friday` ?
 Entregué las llaves perdidas en recepción : `I handed in the lost keys at the reception`

+aprender de memoria = learn by heart
+    ?
+Tengo que aprenderme esta canción de memoria : `I have to learn this song by heart`

 ## Exams